 As we embraced, I said, "There is so much pain.
 So many wasted."
 As we parted, she said "Reach out a hand when you can, you know...to help anyone."

 Loss of this young man brings to mind the vacant eyes of another young man on Haight Street in San Francisco who offered up a colorful sign requesting food money juxtaposed the gleaming eyes of an older man who played his accordion and sang as I danced in the Civic Center transit station.
 I gave both men what I could in the moment, some cash and my appreciation for the color and music.
 In our passing on the path, the woman gave me what I most long to offer others, witness to their pain and beauty, and a warm embrace.

 The young man who hanged himself over the pond, where I go to watch wind dance with sunlight, is one of three recent young adult suicides that have come to my attention first-hand, as in communicated to me other than through mass media channels.
-To separate this reality - that young adults are choosing death - from dialogue on climate action, intersectional justice, and interspecies coexistence efforts misses the root affliction driving the symptoms of mass species extinction and associated global climate change: the spiritual disease called materialism.
+To separate this reality - that young adults are choosing death - from dialogue on conflict resolution, climate action, intersectional justice, and interspecies coexistence misses the root affliction driving these symptoms: the spiritual disease called materialism.

-This affliction, devastating for other organisms and the human child, is ending because the ecological community, of which humans are now an overwhelming fragment, will no longer support industrialized human combat.
+This affliction, devastating for other organisms and the human child, is ending because the ecological community, of which humans are now a dominant fragment, will no longer support industrialized human combat.
 There is no choice in the matter of this end to materialism born of the war economy.
 The choice is what the ending of this cycle looks like.
 And we have been here before.

 Will it be a battle to the end?

 Or will there be surrender at the feet of the children who are to inherit whatever is left?